Table of Contents

 Board review style answer #1

-D. Seminoma is the most common malignancy.
+D. Seminoma is the most common malignancy in the setting of cryptorchidism.

 Board review style question #2

-- Atrophic seminiferous tubules, peritubular fibrosis, and nodules of cells containing dark nucleoli and eosinophilic granular cytoplasm
+- Atrophic seminiferous tubules, peritubular fibrosis and nodules of cells containing dark nucleoli and eosinophilic granular cytoplasm

 - Bland appearing cysts lined with cuboidal epithelium and ciliated cells